 There is rage in the town square regarding teacher salaries and public education; against immigration; against expanding equality and ensuring rights.
 And rage against each other for disagreeing on each of those things.

 The current of rage, fanned by certain media, has manufactured a movement thathas a paradoxical view of progress.
 102 years ago, the right of women to participate equally in American governance was finally recognized, yet today an activist Supreme Court has denied the immutable right of women to have dominion over their own bodies.

-This movement rages against progress in scientific data regarding climate and even medicine.
+This movement rages against progress in science regarding climate and even medicine.
 And chastises a public educational system that gives every child, regardless of race, religion or economic circumstances, an education.

-They’ve taken statehouses and underfundschools that then have to cut music and language programs to survive.
-Civics classes that teach government also fall under non-essential.
+They’ve taken statehouses and have underfund schools that then have to cut music and language programs to survive.
+Civics classes that teach government also fall under “non-essential.”